For the main character index, see here

 The Children of the Forest

-- Dying Race: The Children are far too accepting of their fate.
+- Dying Race: Although they're not completely extinct like most claim, there's only a single village of them left, and Leaf states they're heading for extinction anyway.
+The Children are very accepting -- some might argue far too accepting -- of their fate.
 Bran notes that Men would not be so tacit.

 - Green Aesop: They are vanishing thanks to Man's encroachment and the destruction of the environment.

-- Our Elves Are Better: Compared with humans, they are shorter and slighter of build, but quicker and very long-lived.
-They have some traditional fantasy Elf traits (a pointy-eared Dying Race that has been displaced by humans, being figures of legend to most humans), but Martin specifically avoided most of the other stereotypical Elf tropes, such as Inhumanly Beautiful Race and Can't Argue with Elves, as he feels "Elves have been done to death" and he doesn't consider them to be his version of Elves, even if they seem to fill the same niche.
+- Our Elves Are Better: They are shorter and slighter of build than humans, but quicker and very long-lived.
+They have some traditional fantasy Elf traits (a mystical Dying Race that has been displaced by humans, being figures of legend to most modern people, and with a stronger connection to the natural world than humans have), but Martin specifically avoided most of the other stereotypical Elf tropes, such as Inhumanly Beautiful Race and Can't Argue with Elves, as he feels "Elves have been done to death" and he doesn't consider them to be his version of Elves, even if they seem to fill the same niche.